 When investing, making your choice from a range of different options reduces your reliance on any particular one working out well.
 By diversifying, you can dilute the overall effect of any single investment performing badly.

 In the above examples, spreading your investment across different markets reduces overall risks and helps smooth out returns over the longer term.

 There will always be individual instances when diversification does not pay off in the short term.
 In the £1,000 investment example above, it could be that the first option – the single company one – performs as strongly as the second and third examples.
 But after bad news, the single company shares could just as easily drop.

 It’s also worth noting that spreading your investments across different types of assets can protect you from short-term market swings.
 It can help you find the right balance of risks and opportunities, and smooth out returns over time.

 Whether you’re just getting started by investing small sums, or already have a sizeable investment pot, you can still benefit from diversification.

-For example, investors large or small can choose to diversify their investments through the use of funds, which combine money from many different investors into one pool which can then be invested for them.
-Some funds invest in a range of company shares from a stock market in one single country, like the UK or the US, while others buy a mix of shares in companies from all across the world.
+For example, investors large or small can choose to diversify their investments through the use of funds, which combine money from many different investors into one pool that can then be invested for them.
+Some funds invest in a range of company shares from a stock market in one single country, like the UK or the US, while others buy a mix of shares in companies from across the world.

 Meanwhile, other funds invest only in bonds (a kind of loan made by investors to governments or companies) or make investments in areas such as precious metals or property.
 Some funds hold a combination of shares, bonds and other kinds of assets, also spreading investments across a range of different countries to offer investors as much diversification as they can.